Security and data privacy

 .

-Speakeasy-hosted artifacts are created in the https://github.com/speakeasy-sdks
+Speakeasy-hosted artifacts are created in the speakeasy-sdks

-Code Security and Privacy
+Code security and privacy

-CLI Events
+CLI events

 The Speakeasy CLI submits events to the Speakeasy platform to monitor errors, usage, and other telemetry data.
 This data is used to track and resolve issues, identify trends, and improve the Speakeasy platform.